Skip to main content

 A common workflow is to import a VBET valley bottom into QRiS.
 You can do this easily by following thr workflow for importing from a Riverscapes Project covered in Riverscapes Viewer Integration.
 Specifically you would download a VBET project and Import the Valley Bottom layer.

-Create a New Valley Bottom
+Create a New Valley Bottom from Scratch

-You can create a new valley bottom by manually drawing a polygon on the map.
-To do this, click the Create New (Manually Digitized) Valley Bottom menu item on the Riverscapes node within your QRiS project.
-Provide a name and optional description and then click OK.
-Add the Valley Bottom layer to the map by clicking the Add to Map button.
+4. Add the Valley Bottom layer to the map by clicking the Add to Map button.
 You can now use the standard QGIS editing tools to digitize the valley bottom on the map.
 Remember to stop editing and save your changes to the valley bottom feature.

-Add a Valley Bottom to the Map
+View/Edit/Export a Valley Bottom in the Map

 You can add an Valley Bottom to the map by right-clicking on any individual Valley Bottom under the Riverscapes node in the QRiS project tree and selecting Add to Map.
 This will add the Valley Bottom to the map as a new layer.

-Edit a Valley Bottom
+View/Edit a Valley Bottom Properties

 You can edit a Valley Bottom's properties by right-clicking on any individual Valley Bottom under the Riverscapes node in the QRiS project tree and selecting Properties.
 This will open the Valley Bottom properties and allow you to edit the Valley Bottom name, description and/or metadata.